May 30-June 2, 2018

-The intensive four-day program will focus on increasing knowledge of Missouri’s diverse and dynamic livestock industry, as well as building participants’ leadership and communication skills.
+The intensive four-day event will focus on increasing knowledge of Missouri’s diverse and dynamic livestock industry, as well as building participants’ leadership skills.

 Twenty high school students will be selected to participate in the session based upon educational, community, and agricultural involvement, as reflected through an application process.

 Students will be welcomed to the Division of Animal Sciences at Mizzou, with on-campus housing provided for a “college life” experience.
 Participants will have the oppoutnity to enhance their leadership development, discuss current issues regarding livestock production (all species), tour industry leading operations and businesses, and interact with University of Missouri faculty and staff; while while networking with other young leaders from across the state.

 - Participants must be currently (as of January 1, 2018) enrolled in high school.

 - Applications must be postmarked by April 1, 2018.
 No late applications accepted.